MaryGeraseva/5-postman-api-tests/README.md

 A couple of tests realize DDT techniques: test data are read from CSV or generated in pre-request script.
 Other test data are generated automatically and have random values.
 Postman collection can run with Newman from console or Jenkins.
 Newman creates informative reports.
 Postman tests collection be able to integrate into CI/CD.
-The project also contains test documentation like check-list, test cases, and bud reports.
+The project also has test documentation like check-list, test cases, and bud reports: https://github.com/MaryGeraseva/petstore-test-docs.git)

 ## Tools
 Postman, Postman Sandbox API, JavaScript, Newman